-Why/how does coworking work?
+Why/how does coworking work for company teams?

 Data demonstrate that engaged employees are more productive employees than their disengaged counterparts, and the data on employee engagement is abysmal.
 According to a 2014 Gallup poll, less than one-third (31.5%) of U.S. workers were actively engaged in their work, meaning well over half of American employees were not psychologically committed to making positive contributions to their organizations.
 These figures, according to Gallup, have only declined recently.